rails/rails/guides/source/association_basics.md

 ##### `collection.find(...)`

 The `collection.find` method finds objects within the collection.
-It uses the same syntax and options as `ActiveRecord::Base.find`.
+It uses the same syntax and options as `ApplicationRecord.find`.

 ```ruby
 @open_orders = @customer.orders.find(1)